Request Assessment

 By identifying key metrics, you can better understand how customers interact with your site and the actions they take.
 These metrics help to test and determine what strategies work best for generating leads and closing customers.

-58. Wireframes
+67. Wireframes

 Wireframes are blueprints for your website.
 They provide the framework upon which the functionality and design of your final website will be built.
 The focus of wireframes is not on the look and feel of your website, but rather the structure and layout of content that will prompt the intended actions of your ideal user.

-59. Web Content Outlines
+68. Web Content Outlines

 A web content outline is the raw copy version of a website page.
 It reflects the structure the finalized page will take, but it isn’t designed at all.

-In addition to all titles and body copy, web content outlines also include technical information like SEO metadata, page title and where the page exists within the site architecture.
+In addition to all titles and body copy, web content outlines also include technical information like SEO metadata, page title, and where the page exists within the site architecture.

-60. Information Architecture
+69. Information Architecture

-Information architecture encompasses the planning of a site’s main navigation, auditing all existing URLs, determining what to keep, consolidate and delete and then establishing URL structures.
+Information architecture encompasses the planning of a site’s main navigation, auditing all existing URLs, determining what to keep, consolidate, and delete, and then establishing URL structures.
 When complete, it enables users to find the content they’re looking for quickly and efficiently.

 From planning to launch day, learn how to make your next redesign project a success with our Website Redesign Guide.

-61. Landing page
+70. Landing page

-62. Thank you page
+71. Thank you page

 After submitting information on a landing page, customers are immediately redirected to a thank you page that thanks them for their submission and provides them with potential next steps.
-Thank you pages are important in your lead nurturing strategy because they deliver the offers individuals are seeking and they can position other relevant content as a next logical step.
+Thank you pages are important in your lead nurturing strategy because they deliver the offers individuals are seeking and they can position other relevant content as the next logical step.

-63. A/B split testing
+72. A/B split testing

-64. Responsive design
+73. Responsive design

 Responsive design refers to the way a website automatically adjusts to the screen size you're viewing it from.
-This will ensure that no matter what device your visitor is using, whether it's their computer, their phone or their tablet, your website will always look great.
+This will ensure that no matter what device your visitor is using, whether it's their computer, their phone, or their tablet, your website will always look great.

-65. Search engine optimization (SEO)
+74. Search engine optimization (SEO)

 Search engine optimization (SEO) is the practice of positioning your content and website so it can rank well on and draw traffic from search engine results pages (SERPs).